-- (a) Instruments and equipment required by this Subpart shall be approved in accordance with the applicable airworthiness requirements if they are:

-- (1) used by the flight crew to control the flight path;

-- (2) used to comply with SPO.IDE.A.215;

-- (3) used to comply with SPO.IDE.A.220; or

-- (4) installed in the aeroplane.

-- (b) The following items, when required by this Subpart, do not need an equipment approval:

-- (1) spare fuses,

-- (2) independent portable lights,

-- (3) an accurate time piece,

-- (4) chart holder,

-- (5) first-aid kits,

-- (6) survival and signalling equipment, and

-- (7) sea anchor and equipment for mooring.

-- (c) Instruments and equipment not required by this Subpart as well as any other equipment that is not required by other applicable Annexes, but is carried on a flight, shall comply with the following:

-- (1) the information provided by these instruments, equipment or accessories shall not be used by the flight crew to comply with SPO.IDE.A.215 and SPO.IDE.A.220;

-- (2) the instruments and equipment shall not affect the airworthiness of the aeroplane, even in the case of failures or malfunction.

-- (d) Instruments and equipment shall be readily operable or accessible from the station where the flight crew member that needs to use it is seated.

-- (e) Those instruments that are used by a flight crew member shall be so arranged as to permit the flight crew member to see the indications readily from his/her station, with the minimum practicable deviation from the position and line of vision which he/she normally assumes when looking forward along the flight path.

-- (f) All required emergency equipment shall be easily accessible for immediate use.
+- (a) Instruments and equipment required by this Subpart shall be approved in accordance with the applicable airworthiness requirements if they are: - (1) used by the flight crew to control the flight path; - (2) used to comply with SPO.IDE.A.215; - (3) used to comply with SPO.IDE.A.220; or - (4) installed in the aeroplane. - (b) The following items, when required by this Subpart, do not need an equipment approval: - (1) spare fuses, - (2) independent portable lights, - (3) an accurate time piece, - (4) chart holder, - (5) first-aid kits, - (6) survival and signalling equipment, - (7) sea anchor and equipment for mooring, - (8) a simple PCDS used by a task specialist as a restraint device. - (c) Instruments, equipment or accessories not required under this Annex (Part-SPO) as well as any other equipment which is not required under this Regulation, but carried on a flight, shall comply with the following requirements: - (1) the information provided by those instruments, equipment or accessories shall not be used by the flight crew members to comply with Airworthiness requirements or points SPO.IDE.A.215 and SPO.IDE.A.220 of this Annex; - (2) the instruments, equipment or accessories shall not affect the airworthiness of the aeroplane, even in the case of failures or malfunction - (d) Instruments and equipment shall be readily operable or accessible from the station where the flight crew member that needs to use it is seated. - (e) Those instruments that are used by a flight crew member shall be so arranged as to permit the flight crew member to see the indications readily from his/her station, with the minimum practicable deviation from the position and line of vision which he/she normally assumes when looking forward along the flight path. - (f) All required emergency equipment shall be easily accessible for immediate use.